Pastor Salary by Church Size (2026 Data) | REACHRIGHT Skip to main content

 Step 2: Note the midpoint for each role.
 This is the “market rate” for a church your size in a mid-size city.

 Step 3: Adjust for your situation.
-Use our Church Salary Calculator to factor in location, education, experience, denomination, and track record.
+Use our Pastor Salary Calculator to factor in location, education, experience, denomination, and track record.
 The calculator applies all of these adjustments automatically and gives you a personalized range.

 Step 4: Consider total compensation.
 Salary is only part of the picture.
 Add benefits (health insurance, retirement contributions), housing allowance, and any other perks.
 A good rule of thumb: total compensation costs 20% to 30% more than base salary.